m-abrarali/Install-clojure-collector/README.md

           ansible-playbook playbook.yml -e env=host(s) -b --ask-sudo-pass

-Please refer to the individual README.md files located in each role and playbook more detailed information on the configuration of the server.
+Please refer to the individual README.md files located in each role and playbook for more detailed information on the configuration of the server.

 Any changes that are made should be reflected in the CHANGELOG.md files, using semantic versioning and the latest change should be on top.